codurance/site/_posts/2016-09-28-approaching-tdd-outside-android.md

 ---

 <a href="http://martinfowler.com/articles/mocksArentStubs.html#DrivingTdd">Outside-in Test-Driven Development (TDD)</a> can be a challenge to implement.
-In this 3-part post series, we would like to share our experiences applying it to Android development and offer some practical tips for doing so yourself.
+In this 3-part post series, <a href="https://twitter.com/panavtec">Christian</a> and I would like to share our experiences applying it to Android development and offer some practical tips for doing so yourself.
 In this first post of the series we will introduce the necessary concepts and present our broad approach to the problem.

 Bearing in mind that we already have an architecture in our system, in most of the cases, we know the pieces that compose a feature's design upfront.
 That is why outside-in TDD suits our workflow better.
 If you already know the design, outside-in let you go faster than the baby steps followed in the classicist approach.